 This is how cold it was most mornings in Japan

 A caravan vibrates and rattles as did my Japanese apartment.
 In a caravan this is caused by children moving around at the other end of the dwelling.
 In Japan this was caused by small earth tremours.
 At first I found these quite alarming.
 By the second year in Japan being woken up by rattling books at 3am was rather annoying.

 3. Rooms have more than one purpose.

 Some caravans have a living room that doubles up as a bedroom.
 In the caravan I am in at the moment my youngest child is being transferred from the master bedroom to the sitting room at night to sleep.
+She was bit obstinate about shifting to the other room, but a little bit of wheedling about getting her a telescope from https://skytechlasers.com/telescope-under-200/ worked.
 So every night before I go to bed I have to turn the sitting room into a bedroom and every morning I have to return it to a sitting room.
 When I lived in Japan my apartment consisted of three rooms: kitchen, bathroom with toilet and main room.
 I lived and slept on a futon in the main room so every morning I had to fold up my futon and turn my bedroom into a sitting room.

 This is not my apartment but looks scarily similar

 Caravans have thin walls (see above), so sound from outside (and inside no doubt) travels.
 The same applies to Japanese apartments.
 I tried to be quiet when I lived in Japan.
 The cicadars outside of my apartment were not so considerate.